Purushanda: Luwian period

+Late Bronze Age

+Hittite period

+The city is prominently mentioned in the Anitta Texts, a collection of Hittite writings unearthed at Kanesh.
+They depict it as a major seat of power in the region, describing its ruler as "Great King" (rubā'um rabi'um) whereas other rulers are merely "kings".

 Purushanda features again in the stories of the campaigns of the 17th century BC Hittite ruler Anitta.
 The Purushandan kingdom appears to have been a significant rival of Kanesh, the kingdom ruled by Anitta.
 The Hittite king launched a war against Purushanda but according to the Anitta Text, a Hittite account of later date, the Purushandan king surrendered to the Hittite army:

-When I went into battle, the Man of Purushanda brought gifts to me; he brought to me a throne of iron and a sceptre of iron as a gift.
-But when I returned to Nesa [Kanesh] I took the Man of Purushanda with me.
-As soon as he enters the chamber, that man will sit before me on the right.

 The text indicates that the right to rule over Purushanda's territory – symbolised by the regalia of office, the throne and sceptre – was surrendered to Anitta.
 Its king was reduced to the status of a privileged vassal, entitled to join Anitta at the court in Kanesh in recognition of his voluntary surrender and his high-born status.
 The kingdom itself probably ceased to exist at this point and was absorbed into Hittite-ruled territory.